Section Image

 Top marks for schools in the Philipstown area

 The Haldane Central School District, which gets an A from Niche, serves the northern half of Philipstown, and the Garrison Union Free School District, which also receives an A-minus, partially serves the southern half.
-Children may attend Haldane Elementary, which gets an A-minus and Haldane Middle, which gets an A. The Garrison Union Free School District has just one facility, the Garrison School, which teaches prekindergarten through eighth grade and gets an A-minus.
-Haldane High gets an A and is listed as the best public high school in Putnam County.
-Those in Garrison may attend Haldane High or two other public schools: Putnam Valley High, which gets an A-minus, and James I. O’Neill High, which gets an A.
+Children may attend Haldane Elementary, which gets an A-minus and Haldane Middle, which gets an A. The Garrison Union Free School District has just one facility, the Garrison School, which teaches prekindergarten through eighth grade and gets an A. Haldane High gets an A and is listed as the best public high school in Putnam County.
+Those in Garrison may attend Haldane High or two other public schools: Putnam Valley High, which gets a B-plus, and James I. O’Neill High, which gets an A.

 Shopping and dining in Cold Spring and Garrison

-Angelina’s Pizza & Brew is a popular Italian restaurant on Main Street in Cold Spring.
+Angelina’s Pizza & Brew is a popular Italian restaurant on Chestnut Street in Cold Spring.
 Foodtown is nearby for groceries.
 For more upscale dining, The Bird & Bottle Inn in Garrison serves modern Southern dishes and craft cocktails for brunch and dinner.
 “If someone needs something special, they’ll head to Woodbury Common,” says Polack.
 Woodbury Common Premium Outlets, 19 miles from Philipstown, is an open-air mall with restaurants and popular retailers like Gucci, Adidas and Aeropostale.

 The Hudson line leads to New York City